Hello from another week in Disney World! 👋

 Some things around Disney are starting to look more like how we remember them from before the parks closed.
 It’s not the first time we’ve seen changes made to some of Disney’s policies since the reopening.
 Little by little, things have started to go back to “normal.”
 Some restaurants and resorts have reopened, Park Hopping has returned, and some character dining has even come back.
 And recently, we spotted some BIG changes in Disney World that show even more things are returning to some semblance of pre-pandemic “normalcy.”

-This is probably one of the biggest updates that have been made recently.
-At Disney World, everyone ages 2 and up is required to wear an approved face covering at all times, unless they are in a situation where they are specifically allowed to remove their mask.
-Guests are allowed to remove their masks when actively eating or drinking while socially distanced and stationary from others, when swimming, and when at a mask-free relaxation station.
+This is probably one of the biggest updates that has been made recently.
+Previously, everyone ages 2 and up was required to wear an approved face covering at all times, unless they were in a situation where they were specifically allowed to remove their mask.
+Exceptions previously included actively eating or drinking while socially distanced and stationary from others, when swimming, and when at a mask-free relaxation station.

 Last year, prior to the park closures, Disney installed a number of hand-washing stations throughout Disney World.
 Those then continued to be available for guests to use, in addition to hand sanitizing stations, as part of Disney’s overall set of health and safety measures.

 But, recently, we’ve noticed a change when it comes to these hand-washing stations.
 Throughout the parks, the hand-washing stations have started to disappear!

 Spots where these hand-washing stations used to be are generally now empty.
 In many cases, you can actually see the spots in the ground where these stations used to be.

 When we first noticed this change, we asked a Cast Member in Disney’s Animal Kingdom about it.
 Specifically, we asked if the removal was permanent, but unfortunately, the Cast Members didn’t seem to know if the hand-washing stations would return or not.
 We’ll continue to keep an eye out for more updates on that.